learn-co-curriculum/phase-1-asynchronous-javascript/README.md

 It's possible that the `let lis` in Line 2 _will never execute_!
-While JavaScript is executing `synchronousFetch` it will not be able to animate gifs, you won't be able to open a new tab, it will stop streaming SoundCoud, it will appear "locked up."
+While JavaScript is executing `synchronousFetch` it will not be able to animate gifs, you won't be able to open a new tab, it will stop streaming SoundCloud, it will appear "locked up."
 Recall our chef metaphor: while the chef prepares the bread, the mashed potatoes grow cold and the boiled turkey congeals.
 Gross.